Jack Kirrane: Playing career

 Team USA entered the tournament as underdogs.
 They had a "terrific" start to the Olympics but in the championship round had to face Canada and the Soviet Union back to back.
 The Canadians had dominated the Americans registering a 15–2–2 record in World Championship and Olympic play between 1920 and 1959.
 However, the United States upset Canada 2–1.
 Team USA next played the Soviet Union.
 Similar to the Canadians the Soviets held a 5–0 record against the US leading up to the tournament, outscoring the Americans 21–5 in those games.
 Team USA pulled off its second straight upset defeating the Soviets 3–2.
 In their final game the Americans faced Czechoslovakia.
 A win would give the US the gold, but a loss meant that they would receive silver with the Canadians taking the gold medal.
 After two periods of play, Team USA trailed 4–3.
 They rallied with six third period goals to win the game 9–4, earning the United States its first Olympic gold medal in ice hockey.
 After the medal presentation Kirrane received a congratulatory telegram from fellow Brookline native John F. Kennedy, then a US Senator.
 When he returned home Kirrane was taken from the airport on top of a firetruck, and a banquet was held in his honor at the Brookline High gym.

 Kirrane made one more foray into competitive hockey, playing with the US national team in 1963.
 Team USA struggled at the World Championships losing all but two games, defeating West Germany 8–4 and tying East Germany 3–3.
 The United States three points tied them with three other nations, but due to their goal differential, Team USA officially finished last.
 In 1987 Kirrane was inducted into the United States Hockey Hall of Fame.

-Off the ice
+Non-hockey activities

 Kirrane worked 38 years as a firefighter for the Brookline fire department, finishing his career as a Lieutenant on Ladder Co.
 2. He married a woman named Pat, and the couple had three children together.
 He remained close to hockey working as the rink manager for Harvard University's Bright Hockey Center for 15 years.
 In December 2010, a skating rink in Brookline was named in his honor at Larz Anderson Park.
 Coincidentally, the rink was constructed on land donated by his former neighbors who owned the pond where he learned to play.
 He died on September 26, 2016, at the age of 88.